AdobeDocs/campaign.en/help/v8/start/create-message.md

 >[!IMPORTANT]
 >
->The two steps above MUST BE executed after each modification on the message content.
+>The two steps above **must be** executed after each modification on the message content.

 ## Configure and send the delivery {#configuring-and-sending-the-delivery}